extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 `63`, then back to the beginning---in fact it will keep cycling through that list forever.

-One more note about timing: there's a global metronome in Extmpore (which defaults to 120bpm at startup).
+One more note about timing: there's a global metronome in Extempore (which defaults to 120bpm at startup).
 But you can change it at any time (changing the global tempo will affect the playback rate of _every_ pattern).
 To set the tempo to 72bpm: